guildai/guild.ai/pages/docs/intro.md

 management facility to examine the runs generated in the previous example.

-First, fist available runs:
+First, list available runs:

 ``` command
 guild runs
 ```

-Guild displays the runs so far.
-You should see two (dates and IDs will differ):
+Guild shows the two runs from the previous section (dates and IDs will differ):

 ``` output